recall704/kubectl-debug/README.md

 June' 22 - add support for k3s enviroments

 `kubectl-debug` has been largely replaced by kubernetes [ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers).
-However, ephermal containers will not enter the process namespace of the targe container unless the target container has been deployed in a pod whose spec includes `shareProcessNamespace: true` see [sharing process namespaces](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/).
+However...
+Ephemeral containers will not enter the process namespace of the target container unless the target container has been deployed in a pod whose spec includes `shareProcessNamespace: true` see [sharing process namespaces](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/).
 For many in-place debugging activities (such as attaching a debugger to running process(es) or performing stack traces) kubectl-debug remains an excellent tool.

  Ephemeral containers feature is in beta from kubernetes 1.23 Ephemeral containers feature is in alpha from kubernetes 1.16 to 1.22